The Ghost (2022 film): Music

 The songs and musical score were composed by Bharatt-Saurabh and Mark K. Robin.

 Release

+Theatrical

 The film was theatrically released on 5 October 2022, coinciding with Vijayadashami.
-The film was also dubbed in Tamil and released as Ratchan: The Ghost.Before the films release, it received a U/A certificate even though it has intense action sequences.
+The film was also dubbed in Tamil and released as Ratchan: The Ghost.
+Before the release, the film received a U/A certificate even though it has violent action scenes.

 Home media

-The satellite rights of the film were sold to Star Maa whilst the digital rights of the film were sold to Netflix.
-The film was digitally streamed on Netflix from 2 November 2022 in Telugu and dubbed versions of Tamil, Malayalam, Kannada and Hindi languages.
+The satellite rights of the film were sold to Star Network whilst the digital rights of the film were sold to Netflix.
+The film was digitally streamed on Netflix from 2 November 2022 in Telugu and dubbed versions of Tamil, Hindi, Malayalam and Kannada languages.

 Reception

-The Ghost received negative reviews from critics and audience.
+The Ghost received negative reviews from critics.